Understanding the differences between hybrid car and mild hybrid car

 If you dig in further, you will find that a pure hybrid car is the one which is an equal combination of two propulsion sources that work simultaneously to deliver the most efficient performance possible at any given time.
 In these cars, the electric motor works well to assist the car in generating more power when driving up the hills.
 Due to the power boost provided by the electric motor, the combustion of fuel is reduced which is the ultimate goal of using hybrid vehicles.

-As far as driving mode of the hybrid vehicles is concerned, most of the hybrid cars offer a complete switching between the electric driving mode and gas engine driving mode.
+As far as the driving mode of the hybrid vehicles is concerned, most of the hybrid cars offer a complete switching between the electric driving mode and gas engine driving mode.
 You can turn off the gas engine and drive the car solely on electric power for a brief period.

 Power and mechanics